Long Beach State athletics: School colors

 The school colors have been black and gold since 2000, when they were changed by a student referendum (after George Allen changed the football uniform colors) from the original brown and gold.

 Rivalries

 Beach Athletics has several rival schools in the sports in which it competes.
-Besides being located in close proximity to each other, Long Beach State and the Cal State Fullerton Titans have competed heavily as conference rivals.
+Besides being located in close proximity to each other, Long Beach State and the Cal State Fullerton Titans have competed heavily as conference rivals, particularly fueled by the history of success of their baseball programs.
 Since 2006, Long Beach State and the UC Irvine Anteaters have participated in the annual "Black and Blue Rivalry Series."
 In this challenge, each school earns points for its collective conference championships and head-to-head victories against each other (across all NCAA sports in which both schools participate).
 The totals are added up at the end of the season and a winner is declared.
 Finally, Long Beach State also has a long-standing "beach school" rivalry with the UC Santa Barbara Gauchos.